 After having written our examples, this part is easy!
 The part of the examples before is tells us how to begin.
 We start with the fun keyword (short for "function"), followed by the name of our function and a set of parentheses.
 This is exactly how all of our examples started, too.
-But instead of writing mittens, we’ll use the label that we gave it.
+But instead of writing pet1, we’ll use the label that we gave it.
 Then we add a colon (:) in place of is, and continue to follow our examples, replacing anything we circled with the label.
 Finally, we finish with the end keyword.

 Now that we’ve defined our function, we can click "Run" and actually use it!

 After you’ve clicked run, try typing in the following expressions, and see what happens:

 Our examples: block is a helpful way to check our work, so we don’t make mistakes.
 Suppose we had a typo in our function definition, and added instead of subtracted: